A bit exaggerated, but there is a germ of truth to it.

 The heroes were now whites

-By the end of the 19th century, white immigrants, chiefly from Italy, Spain, and Germany were moving in and adopting the ways of the Argentine culture.
-One of these was a romantic view of the gaucho which never really existed.
-Farmers would now dress like gauchos.
-Many were white settlers, and these new gauchos were the images which were presented to the world.
+By the end of the 19th century, as white immigrants, chiefly from Italy, Spain, and Germany were moving in and adopting the ways of the Argentine culture, an unrealistic romantic view of the gaucho developed.
+White farmers would now dress like gauchos.
+These newly minted gauchos were the images which were presented to the world.

-As the gaucho culture was dying put, at the government’s behest, it became romanticized.
-The offical story became one of sturdy white frontiersman – maybe with some Indian blood – who won the Argentine West.
+The official story became one of sturdy white frontiersman – maybe with a small amount of Indian blood – but not so you could notice – who won the Argentine West.
 The word gaucho was chalked up to have originated from Mapuche or Quechua Indian words.

 SO NOW YOU KNOW THE OFFICIAL STORY.